jianandu/jianandu.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-Topic: "Superstition and its implications in the decision-making process" with Junyan Jiang
+title: "Superstition and its implications in the decision-making process" with Junyan Jiang
 excerpt: 'The Chinese Communist Party members have been long known for their athesist dispositions, however, we posit that, irrational factors, such as superstition, could also influence their decision-making to a greater extent.'
 ---